 2. Filter Test

-Testing whole-home purification systems differs from standalone units.
+Testing whole-home purification systems differ from standalone units.
 It even differs for the type of whole-home purifier.
-For example, a whole-home media air filter means the best method is a filter test just like with portable units.
+For example, a whole-home media air filter means the best method is a filter test, just like with portable units.
 For other types of whole-home air purifiers, it’s a bit trickier.

 1. Odor Test

 The first option is an odor test.
 The best and most effective whole-home air purifiers target three contaminants: germs, gases and particulates.
 That includes odors.

 To test a whole-home air purifier, you must make the space smell.
 Cook the smelliest food you can think of, let the wet dog indoors, or burn potent incense that produces a noticeable odor.

 Then, turn the HVAC system fan on and notice as the odor dissipates.
 That is proof the air purifier is working.

 Another option is a dust test.
 Or rather, a lack of dust.
 One of the best aspects of whole-home purifiers is that they effectively treat the entire home.
 That means less dust throughout your living space.
 And a lack of dust is a noticeable change for most homeowners.